stephenra/bbrt/README.md

 - **Penalized logP** delegates the synthetic-accessibility term to RDKit's bundled `SA_Score` contrib module (no vendored `fpscores.pkl.gz` needed). logP and QED are pure RDKit.
-- The original 2017 ECFP→SVM DRD2 oracle was replaced by the Transformer classifier
-  above; it remains in git history if a zero-training oracle is ever needed.
+- The original 2017 ECFP-SVM DRD2 oracle was replaced by the Transformer classifier above.
+However, it remains in git history if a zero-training oracle is ever needed.